Ganja travel guide: Azerbaijan's ancient second city

 Why visit Ganja?

 Ganja is Azerbaijan's historic second city, home to the Nizami mausoleum, a 17th-century Juma Mosque, old caravanserais and the unusual Bottle House.
-It offers real historical depth beyond Baku.
+It offers real historical depth beyond Baku, in a greener, slower setting.

 What is the Bottle House?

-A 20th-century house in Ganja faced with tens of thousands of glass bottles, built as a private memorial.
-It has become one of the city's most photographed curiosities.
+A 20th-century house in Ganja faced with thousands of glass bottles, built as a private memorial.
+It has become one of the city's best-known curiosities.

 How much time does Ganja need?